rishabhdeepsingh/.dotfiles/README.md

-# dotfiles and setup for linux
+# dotfiles and setup for linux and mac

 ## Essentials for proxy
     sudo nano /etc/apt/apt.conf